hjoukl/cpycourse/docs/training/lessons/send-mail/send-mail.md

     === "Hints"

         - use the `input()` built-in function to get user informations
-        - use `os.environ` mapping object from the Python Standard Library to read environment variables
+        - case (a): use `os.environ` mapping object from the Python Standard Library to read environment variables
           - you can use the environment variable 'USERNAME' on Windows or 'USER' on Linux/Unix
-        - use the `smtplib.SMTP` class from the [smtplib]( https://docs.python.org/3/library/smtplib.html) module of the Python Standard Library, to establish a connection to the mail server
-        - alternatively, use `smtplib.SMTP_SSL` class for secure connections (e.g. if you want to try and access your mail providers SMTP server)
+        - use the `smtplib.SMTP_SSL` class from the [smtplib]( https://docs.python.org/3/library/smtplib.html) module of the Python Standard Library, for a secure connection to the SMTP server (e.g. if you want to try and access your mail providers SMTP server)
+            - use `STMP_SSL.login` to login with your mailbox credentials
+        - alternatively, use the `smtplib.SMTP` class; be warned that this is insecure and you should not send username + password credentials over such insecure connections(!)
         - use the `STMP`object's `send_mail` method; you need to construct an appropriate `msg` argument, e.g. using f-strings:
           `msg = f'From: {sender}\nTo: {receiver}\nSubject: {subject}\n\n{payload}'`